Tutorial 6: How (And Why) To Become A Professional UX Designer

 Average UX designer salaries in the UK & Europe

-As a junior UX designer in the UK, you can expect to surpass the national average salary, which was around £29,000 at the end of 2018.
+Similarly, as a junior UX designer in the UK, you can expect to already be surpassing the national average salary, which is around £30,400 at the time of writing [Source].

-For a more comprehensive study on global salary ranges for UX design roles, check out the UX Designer Salaries global survey.
+For a more comprehensive study on global salary ranges for UX design roles, check out the UX designer Salaries Global Survey.
+Unfortunately, it hasn’t been updated for a little while, but it still gives you a good indication of what the starting salaries are for UX roles in your desired location.
 For specific and up-to-date information on salary ranges in your area, head to PayScale, indeed, or Glassdoor.

 As you can see, a career in UX design has quite the impressive earning potential!
 But what about the demand?
 Even the most high-paying job won’t be much use if there aren’t any vacancies, so let’s explore just how in-demand UX designers really are.